 Unless you have congestive heart failure or are on dialysis, most patients need to drink 64 ounces (eight 8-ounce glasses) of water spread out over 12 hours before their scan.
 This is to keep you hydrated.
-You do not need a full bladder for the rest of the test and you may use the restroom.
+You do not need a full bladder for the test and you may use the restroom.